EthanEFung/nba_go_slack_bot_api/README.md

 ```

 ## Deployment
-On your distribution system of choice, configure your vms or containers to Pacific Stadard Time
+On your distribution system of choice, configure your vms or containers to Pacific Stadard Time.
+The application runs on port 443.